adobe-rnd/aem-commerce-ssg/README.md

-# Adobe Edge Delivery Services Storefront - PDP Optimizer (Backend Pack)
+# Adobe Edge Delivery Services Storefront - ahead-of-time static rendering of dynamic content

 :sparkles: _Early-access technology_ :sparkles: Please get in touch with us in your dedicated support Slack channel to learn more about this feature.